|Transferring Files with the Application|

 Select Decrypt password-protected files downloaded to prompt for the decryption password when downloading encrypted files.

-Select the file comparison method from the When checking files
+resume feature.
+Select the method of comparing files from the

 Note: Access, modification, and source access times cannot be preserved for node and Shares connections that are using cloud storage.